 The regional permittees have ongoing responses to major runoff and flood events.
-The Yakima County Flood Control Zone District has a flood response plan.
+The Yakima County FCZD has a flood response plan.
 A GIS data layer of runoff has been developed, based on precipitation and impervious surface.

-1. The RSL will identify >10 year event conditions.
-2. The RSL will provide one inspection form for use by co-permittees during inspection.
-3. Co-permittees will spot check the MS4 following events meeting the >10 year event.
-4. Co-permittees will repair perform needed repair or maintenance as soon as practicable pursuant to the findings of a regular inspection or spot check.
-5. The RSL will collect inspection form data and compile it for the annual permit report.
+1. Yakima County will identify >10 year event conditions.
+2. Co-permittees and Yakima County will spot check the MS4 following events meeting the >10 year event.
+3. Co-permittees and Yakima County will perform needed repair or maintenance as soon as practicable pursuant to the findings of a regular inspection or spot check.
+4. Co-permittees and Yakima County will collect inspection form data and compile it for the annual permit report.